 These are some common tools used to work on this device.
 You might not need every tool for every procedure.

 The Lenovo Education series is considered "education tough" instead of "business tough".
-This means they may withstand more abuse, since schools keep their systems for longer periods of time then businesses keep hardware.
+Since many schools keep computers for 5 years (or more), these machines are tougher then your average ThinkPad.

 These machines only accept 7mm hard drives.
 You must install a hard drive advertised as a 7mm drive or an SSD.

-The video card will depend on the processor installed.
-Models with a Intel processor will use Intel HD Graphics, while AMD models use AMD Radeon D series graphics.
+The oboard video your system includes is system board dependent.
+Intel models use Intel HD Graphics, while AMD models use Radeon G Series graphics.
+There are no dGPU options.